Creator-Tools/CreatorTools/README.md

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>
+Last update: September 27, 2023.
+Game Versions: 1.20.1–1.20.2
+> **❗ Not Maintained Anymore, No Support will be Given.<br>You are more than welcome to fork this mod and use it!
+If you do so, we will appricate a pull request.❗**
 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request